 Now that you have all the tools gathered together, wrap the credit card with the double-sided tape.
 This will help you reach tight spaces like seams and capture any bedbug evidence.

 If you have a slipcover on the furniture, remove it and inspect it for bedbug activity.
-If you suspect a problem, put the slipcover in a heavy plastic bag to prevent spreading the insects to other pieces.
-Now remove each layer of cushions and inspect each piece as you remove it.
-Look at every seam, every edge, and every zipper using the sticky credit card and a flashlight.
+If you suspect a problem, place the slipcover in a heavy plastic bag to prevent spreading the insects to other pieces.
+Remove every cushion and inspect each piece.
+Look at every seam, edge, and zipper using the sticky credit card and a flashlight.
 Bag the cushions if you see bedbug activity.

 Move to the crevices along the frame of the couch or chair and turn it over so you can check underneath.
 Bedbugs tend to hide in dark spots and only come out to feed when humans are present.